"I am convinced that when women are empowered, families and society also thrive."

 ・Provided wedding consulting services to 100 couples in the first year through word of mouth

-・Simultaneously released beauty version of Uber "careL" as CMO at MOSOmafia Co., Ltd.
+・Simultaneously released beauty version Uber "careL" as CMO at MOSOmafia Co., Ltd.

 ・Raised 10 million yen from @cosme

-・Fell victim to fraud, accruing a debt of 150 million yen, facing social and mental challenges
+・Fell victim to fraud, incurring a debt of 150 million yen, facing social and mental challenges

-・Founded Pipic Co., Ltd. and led the development of a matching app as Founder
+・Founded Pipic Co., Ltd., leading the development of a matching app as Founder

 ・Raised 90 million yen from individual investors nationwide